Prince Charles appoints Indian-origin steel tycoon as UK skills ambassador

-Indian-origin steel tycoon Sanjeev Gupta has been appointed by Britain's Prince Charles as an official ambassador for the Industrial Cadets programme designed to nurture manufacturing skills.
+London, Mar 8 (PTI) Indian-origin steel tycoon Sanjeev Gupta has been appointed by Britains Prince Charles as an official ambassador for the Industrial Cadets programme designed to nurture manufacturing skills.

 Gupta was appointment to the flagship programme to give children and young people direct structured experience of industry while still at school or college.